LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - a min value that can be an arbitrary decimal number,
 - a max value that can be an arbitrary decimal number,
+- a step value that works currently:
+    - efficiently for numbers that can be written as 1/b^k, like 100 or 0.01,
+    - more or less efficiently for steps without decimal parts: your mileage may vary but do not expect great results if your step has many significant digits,
+    - support for decimal part is in progress,
 - allow or not leading zeros,
 - allow or not trailing zeros,
 - a min (positive or zero integer) number of digits before decimal